GuduleLapointe/w4os/readme.txt

   - Enter your robust database connection details and submit.
 If you get a database connection error, it might come from a case-sensitivity issue, see (https://github.com/GuduleLapointe/w4os/issues/2#issuecomment-923299674).
   - insert `[gridinfo]` and `[gridstatus]` shortcodes in a page or in a sidebar widget
   - create a profile page for registered users and include `[gridprofile]` shortcode.
 This will display the an avatar creation form for users without in-world avatar.
 For accounts already having an avatar, it will display avatar details.
+  - if you upgraded from a version older than 2.2 (#eb4769081), check "Provide web assets service" to activate new internal web assets server
 3. To create default avatars:
   - from ROBUST console (defaults creation is not allowed from the website), create users for your models.
 Name them according to W4OS settings: one part of the name is "Default", the other part is the name displayed on the form (for example, "Default Casual", "Default Rachel", "Default Tom").
 Don't mention e-mail address to avoid counting them as regular accounts in stats.
   - log in-world with each of these model accounts and give them the desire appearance.
 Take a snapshot and use it as profile picture.
 It will be used for the web site avatar choosing form.